GENI-NSF/geni-tools/README.txt

  trusted roots directory created in steps 2 and 3 above.

- -- Step 2) Listing Aggregates -- Do this on all aggregate managers
+ -- Step 2) Listing Aggregates -- Do this on all peered clearinghouses

  To list your GCF AM to SFA users, add your GCF address to /etc/sfa/geni_aggregates.xml.
  The form is <aggregate addr="hostname" hrn="hrn" port="port" url="hostname:port"/>

    URL and addr/port are redundant, but fill in both.
 The hrn can be anything, but its intent is to be a shorthand dotted notation of your URN, such as 'plc.princeton' or 'geni.gpo.bbn'

  To list your SFA aggregate manager in your GCF clearinghouse, edit